vinoddangi/stock-analytics-ui/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode. following command is open chrome with disable CORS security 'chrome.exe --disable-site-isolation-trials --disable-web-security --user-data-dir="D:\temp"'

-Open chrome using following command 'chrome.exe --disable-site-isolation-trials --disable-web-security --user-data-dir="D:\temp"'
+Open applications in chrome using [http://localhost:3000].

-[http://localhost:3000](http://localhost:3000) to view it in the browser.